-As mentioned above, there are three different types of urinary incontinence, each of which has different causes and symptoms.
+As mentioned above, there are three types of urinary incontinence, each with different causes and symptoms.
 Let’s break them down below:

 Stress Urinary Incontinence

 Stress urinary incontinence is more of a physical incontinence.
-This occurs when somebody coughs, laughs, or sneezes, all of which increases abdominal pressure.
+This occurs when somebody coughs, laughs, or sneezes, increasing abdominal pressure.
 The pelvic floor muscles, or the urethral sphincter, don’t have enough strength to resist the increased abdominal pressure.
 As a result, the muscles give, and the urethra opens, causing bladder leakage.

 Mixed Urinary Incontinence

 Mixed incontinence is a combination of stress and urge incontinence.
 One may be worse than the other, so in many cases with mixed incontinence, it’s helpful to get a bladder function test done to identify the main issues.

 There is no one-size-fits-all treatment plan for women dealing with postpartum incontinence.
 But there are several things women can do to help manage the condition and prevent bladder leakage.

 1. Avoid food/drink that irritates the lining of the bladder.

 If you notice certain foods/drinks cause problems and irritation, try to avoid those.
 The most common culprits of bladder irritation are spicy foods, citrus, tomato-based foods, and caffeine.
 Everyone is different, so listen to your body and recognize what your trigger foods or beverages might be.
 An excellent way to keep track of this is by keeping a food diary.